developer documentation

 &code_verifier=CODE_VERIFIER

-Add a "Login with skunk.to" button to your site:
+drop a "login with skunk.to" button onto your site:

 &client_id=YOUR_CLIENT_ID